NFDI4Culture/ada/github-pages-pipeline.md

 The challenge we have is to automate the conversion of an HTML/XHTML book source into a GitHub Pages website.
 We have the [example sources](https://github.com/TIBHannover/ADA-Reference-Publication) and [current website](https://github.com/Independent-SAGE/Should-Schools-Reopen) that we want to replicate.

+The preference is for our option 2 solution as this will allow for a W3C HTML complaint GitHub Pages workflow.

+Completion of this challenge would mean the ADA Pipeline can fully automate its output to GitHub.

+NB: The next challenge will be to implement [WebBook Level 1 Unofficial Proposal Draft](http://www.glazman.org/e0/webbook.html), 2 February 2018, Daniel Glazman.

 ## About ADA Pipeline software

 ### Mission